redmica/redmica_ui_extension/README.md

 ## Features

-* 1. Makes the Redmine select box searchable
+* 1. Makes the Redmine select box searchable.
-* 2. Add Burndown chart on version detail
+* 2. Add Burndown chart on version detail.
+* 3. Prevent submit by accidentally pressing `Enter key` in the subject field of the issue form.
+Instead, you can quickly save the subject with `Control + Enter`, `Command + Return`.

+WIP: More detailed feature introduction.

 ## Installation